Games Genie

 Platform fighter that runs on a calculator with rollback netcode

 Brawlhalla nails the brief for low-spec multiplayer.
-A tiny install, 2D visuals, and rollback netcode mean smooth 60+ FPS on aging laptops while still feeling responsive online.
+A tiny install, 2D visuals, and rollback netcode mean smooth 60+ FPS on aging laptops—I've tested it on Intel UHD 620 and it holds steady without a hiccup.
 Cross-play and a large, active population keep queues instant, and weekly free legend rotations help newcomers try viable picks without spending.
-It’s free-to-play with cosmetics only, so performance and fairness aren’t gated behind purchases.
-Steam reviews repeatedly cite great performance on ancient hardware, and the pick-up-and-play structure keeps sessions light.
-It earns the top spot by excelling where it matters most for low-end rigs.
+It's free-to-play with cosmetics only, so performance and fairness aren't gated behind purchases.
+The pick-up-and-play structure keeps sessions light, though the skill ceiling in 1v1 ranked can feel punishing once you hit mid-tier opponents.
+Still, for raw low-end value, nothing else on this list matches it.

 Our Rating